Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Methodology

-The extracted data portions contain 37,195 suspended accounts within the first 21 days and 11,716 suspended accounts within the second data portion.
-To extract normal users, we use an under-sampling methodology and randomly select an equal volume of normal users for each data period.
-Based on the first 21 days of data, we extracted the following feature categories: the profile, activity timing, textual, post embeddings, and graph embeddings.
+The extracted data contains 37,195 and 11,716 suspended accounts for \textit{portion A} and \textit{portion B} respectively.
+Due to the extreme imbalance between normal and suspended accounts, we utilize an under-sampling methodology and select randomly an equal volume of normal users for each data period.
+Based on the \textit{portion A} data, we extract the following feature categories: user profile, activity timing, textual, post embeddings, and graph embeddings.

-Our main goal in this study is to identify which of the presented feature categories are used by the Twitter suspension mechanism, as well as which feature values have the greatest impact on the model's decision.
+Our main goal in this study is to identify which of the presented feature categories are more informative in terms of Twitter account suspension, as well as which feature values have the greatest impact on the model's decision.
 To achieve this, we create a model for each feature category and a combination model that contains all the extracted features.
-The following section explains the extracted feature categories.
+The following sections explain the extracted feature categories.